scoobiii/OSI8/Configures Ops Agent to collect telemetry from the app and restart Ops Agent..md

 1:31
 or alerting policies that apply to resources
 1:34
-in multiple projects as long as they're in the metrics scope.
+in multiple projects as long as they’re in the metrics scope.
 1:38
 Note that the recommended approach for production
 1:40